 Vitamin B Complex with Folate

-Vitamin B is actually 8 vitamins.
-The most well-known being folate, B6, B12, thiamin, riboflavin and niacin.
+Vitamin B is actually eight vitamins, the most well-known being folate, B6, B12, thiamin, riboflavin and niacin.
 B vitamins are important as they help DNA synthesis and are crucial in neurological function.
-Vitamin B12 is often recommended to the elderly complaining of issues with impaired cognition, according to Psychology Today, which also reports that low levels of folate, niacin and thiamin were associated with cognitive impairment in general.
-Low levels of folate and B12 have been found in studies of depressive patients, as well, according to an article in the Journal of Psychopharmacology.
+Vitamin B12 is often recommended to those experiencing impaired cognition, according to Psychology Today, which also reports that low levels of folate, niacin and thiamin were associated with cognitive impairment in general.
+Low levels of folate and B12 have been found in studies of depressive patients as well.

-Look for a supplement with a well-balanced complex of B vitamins, including: Methyl Folate (not Folic Acid, as 40% of women cannot synthesize it), Methylcobalamin as it is a form of B12 that supports brain and nerve tissue, and Pyridoxal 5-Phosphate (P-5-P) as it is a form of B6 that controls the metabolism of amino acids and aids in the production of neurotransmitters including serotonin.
+Look for a supplement with a well-balanced complex of B vitamins, including the following: methyl folate, methylcobalamin as it is a form of B12 that supports brain and nerve tissue, and pyridoxal 5-phosphate (P-5-P) as it is a form of B6 that controls the metabolism of amino acids and aids in the production of neurotransmitters, including serotonin.

-Sleep is the panacea of mental health, and lack of it dramatically impairs emotional regulation.
-In fact, Harvard Health research found sleep problems may be a risk factor for developing an anxiety disorder, and preceded depression 69% of the time.
-Beyond employing the practices of sleep hygiene, supplementing with Melatonin, the hormone that regulates our sleep-wake cycle, helps insomniacs young and old sleep and can help establish a more regular sleep routine.
+Sleep is the panacea of mental health.
+Not getting enough dramatically impairs emotional regulation.
+In fact, Harvard Health research found sleep problems may be a risk factor for developing an anxiety disorder, and preceded depression 69 percent of the time.
+Beyond employing the practices of sleep hygiene, supplementing with melatonin, the hormone that regulates our sleep-wake cycle, helps insomniacs young and old sleep and can help establish a more regular sleep routine.

-When adding supplements to your lifestyle, do so one at a time to get a feel for their individual effects and home in on the best dosage for you.
+When adding supplements to boost your mental health, do so one at a time to get a feel for their individual effects and home in on the best dosage for you.
 If you have symptoms of severe anxiety or depression, supplements should be discussed with a qualified healthcare provider first.